tehjawn/AugJS/README.md

 ### Changelist

+#### 3/24/2017

+- v0.4.0 --> v0.6.1 (to match with SRC6 version and some added tweaks)

+- Tutorials, Documentation and Examples Pages for v0.6.1 Finished

+#### 3/24/2017

+- Augject view replacing works!

+- Tutorials, Documentation and Examples Pages for v0.4.0 Started

 #### 3/22/2017

 - Moved SRC4 and SRC5 to /old

 - SRC6 (/src) rewritten from scratch based on legacy Shadow DOM (createShadowRoot and content instead of attachShadow and slot) with additional features such as one-way data-binding through a primitive version of handlebars

-#### 3/24/2017

-- Augject view replacing works!

-- Tutorials, Documentation and Examples Pages for v0.4.0 started

 ---